-I. Stephanie Boyce graduated from our Guildford campus in 2000 and went on to be admitted to the Law Society in 2002.
-In July 2019 she took office as deputy vice-president and is set to become vice-president in 2020 and president in 2021.
+I. Stephanie Boyce graduated from ULaw Guildford campus in 2000 and went on to be admitted to the Law Society in 2002.
+In July 2019 she took office as Deputy Vice-President, became Vice-President in 2020 and has recently become President.
 We caught up with Stephanie to discuss her time with us and what she wants to achieve during her time with the Law Society.

 Studying at the College of Law was an obvious choice for me given its many notable alumni’s including my future training principal.
 At interview we had an instant connection exchanging stories of our time at Guildford.
 I met some remarkable people during my time at the College of Law, some of who I remain in contact with to this day and, made my time there unforgettable.

 It is my absolute honour to have been elected from among my peers to lead our profession as President, as I will do in 2021/22.
 I bring a totally unique perspective to this role with my skills and experience.
 I do not and will not underestimate the significance of my election to this role.
 I will work to continue to raise awareness of the solicitor profession and the extraordinary work we do.
 I intend to be visible and collaborative, seeking to renew old acquaintances and forge new alliances.
 I am hugely grateful to my colleagues for making this all possible.

 My election as DVP demonstrates a commitment to change and recognises our changing profession.
 I am an in-house solicitor, probably the first in-house solicitor to hold this post or at least the first to become an office holder in almost fifty years.
 The number of in-house solicitors is the fastest growing area of our profession and is predicted to reach 35 per cent of the profession by 2020.
 My election presents an excellent opportunity to raise the profile of this section of our membership.